ARTICLE 1 – NAME OF OFFICE

 ARTICLE 9 – CONTRACTS, CHECKS, DEPOSITS, FUNDS, FISCAL YEAR, FUNDRAISING, SPONSORSHIP, AND TEAM ACCOUNTS

-Section 1: Contracts: All contracts, conveyances, and other instruments to be executed in the name of CHA shall be signed by the President, attested by the Secretary, and approved by the Board.
+Section 1: Contracts: All contracts, conveyances, and other instruments to be executed in the name of CHA shall be presented by the Hockey Director, signed by the President, attested by the Secretary, and approved by the Board.

 Section 3: Deposits: All funds of CHA shall be deposited from time to time to the credit of CHA in such banks, trust companies or other depositories as the Board of Directors may select.